CS 498: Introduction to Planning Algorithms

 Homework Assignments

-Textbook: Planning Algorithms, S. M. LaValle, Cambridge University Press, 2006.
+Textbook: Readings above are from Planning Algorithms, S. M. LaValle, Cambridge University Press, 2006.
 Also available for free download at http://planning.cs.uiuc.edu/.
-Most of the material will come from Chapters 2 and 9-12.

 Course Mechanics